In the 1980’s and 90’s there was great interest in the topic of vision. Countless books, articles, and studies addressed the topic.

 So my post today is a real question:

-What are your thoughts on why leaders are less interested in vision today?
+Why leaders are not interested in vision today?